How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 4) Show product specific measurements

-I have already covered how different brands follow different size conversion metrics for the same product.
+I have already covered how different fashion brands follow different size conversion metrics for the same product.
 So, it does not help your customers to be shopping pants and getting a measurement chart with a chest or sleeve length.
 Likewise, if it is an upper-body product, show them measurements upper-body only.
-Likewise if you’re running a multi-brand store, make sure you show a brand specific sizing chart to your visitors on the product page.
+Likewise if you’re running a multi-brand fashion store, make sure you show a fashion brand specific sizing chart to your visitors on the product page.

 5) Make sure your chart is multi-lingual